scipy-conference/scipy_proceedings/papers/lauer_bare_gaertig/lauer_bare_gaertig.rst

    \frac{c^{2} dp \left(A \eta + B + \Psi_1 - \frac{- \cos{\left(\xi \right)} + \cosh{\left(\eta \right)}}{4 \cos{\left(\xi \right)} + 4 \cosh{\left(\eta \right)}}\right)}{l \mu}

-Afterwards its three separate components can be symbolically expressed and finally substituted into (:ref:`velocityPiercy`).
-In the following code the *sympy* function *Sum* is used, which simplifies the implementation of Fourier-type series in analytical formulae significantly.
+Afterwards its three separate components can also be symbolically expressed and finally substituted into (:ref:`velocityPiercy`).
+In the following code the *sympy* function ``Sum`` is used, which simplifies the implementation of Fourier-type series in analytical formulae significantly.

 .. code-block:: python